rlangc/Figma-UI-Design-User-Guide/Creating Job-Aids/Resources/Tool_Comparison_Job_Aid_Creation.md

 ## Notes

 Choose tools based on your audience, the intended format (print or digital), and the type of information being communicated.
-Consider mixing tools to combine strengths—for example, using Snagit visuals within a Word document or embedding a Canva graphic into PowerPoint.
+Consider mixing tools to combine strengths (i.e., using Snagit visuals within a Word document or embedding a Canva graphic into PowerPoint).